Jun. 01, 2023

-Definitive diagnosis of hypopituitarism depends primarily on certain laboratory studies, particularly the measurement of basal anterior pituitary and target organ hormone levels.
-Usual tests include TSH, thyroxine, FSH, LH, estradiol in women or testosterone in men, prolactin, insulin-like growth factor 1, and morning (AM) cortisol (60).
+Definitive diagnosis of hypopituitarism primarily depends on certain laboratory studies, particularly the measurement of basal anterior pituitary and target organ hormone levels.
+Usual tests include thyroid stimulating hormone, thyroxine, follicle-stimulating hormone, LH, estradiol in women or testosterone in men, prolactin, insulin-like growth factor 1, and morning (AM) cortisol (72).

-Thyroid stimulating hormone deficiency is established by low basal serum free/total thyroxine levels with a normal to low TSH level.
+Thyroid stimulating hormone deficiency is established by low basal serum free/total thyroxine levels with a normal to low thyroid stimulating hormone level.
 Routine use of a thyrotrophin releasing hormone (TRH) stimulation test is not indicated in adults.
 Gonadotrophin deficiency is associated with low serum testosterone in the presence of normal or low gonadotrophin levels in men and low serum estradiol concentrations in premenopausal women.
-A gonadotrophin releasing hormone (GnRH) provocation test has not been found to provide any additional information in adults (15).
+A gonadotrophin releasing hormone (GnRH) provocation test has not been found to provide any additional information in adults (20).